Loading…

 For a single-room clinic the realistic monthly spend lands between $250 and $750, depending on how much custom guardrail engineering is needed.

-The platform layer is similar to other beauty businesses we have covered in AI for skin clinics.
+The platform layer is similar to other beauty businesses we have covered in AI for skin clinics and AI for day spas.
 Most injector clinics run Timely, Fresha, Phorest or Booker.
 AI sits on top.

 The difference is the guardrail layer.
 Every AI output is filtered against: